Private preview

 Main Line Water Leak Detection

 Main line leaks can waste hundreds of litres daily before surface signs appear, such as soft lawn, lifted paths, cracked concrete, or saturated soil.
-Australian Leak Detection uses acoustic correlation and tracer gas technology to pinpoint the leak and mark the exact location, so your plumber can open one spot and repair the right area.
+Australian Leak Detection uses acoustic listening devices on internal pipelines and tracer gas where needed to locate the leak and mark the area, so a qualified contractor can repair the right spot.

 Specialist equipment for buried main water service lines.